bryandaetz1/SB_County_COVID-19_Data/README.md

 # Santa Barbara County COVID-19 Dashboard - Project Overview
-* Wrote a Python script to scrape COVID-19 data from the Santa Barbara County Public Health [website](https://publichealthsbc.org/status-reports/) using BeautifulSoup
+* Wrote a Python script to scrape COVID-19 data from the Santa Barbara County Public Health [website](https://publichealthsbc.org/status-reports/) using Beautiful Soup
 * Set up a task to run this script daily to collect up to date data
 * Built an interactive web app using Dash to visualize trends in Santa Barbara County COVID-19 data
 * Deployed the app to an AWS EC2 instance so it can be accessed here: http://3.14.7.137:8050/